hubmapconsortium/entity-api/README.md

 ````
 {
-    all the standard properties defined in schema yaml for the target class...
+    all the standard properties defined in schema yaml for the target entity type...
 }
 ````